 Connect And Protect - The North West Company

 Last year, we started looking at SEP11.
 As we're still running on SAV8 for majority of the servers and clients, with a few SAV9 and SAV10, I believe it's about time to start upgrading to the latest version.
 I checked the features, documentations, forums, blogs, articles and everything about SEP and I'm getting a negative feedback, a lot of people are complaining.
 Some even call it a nightmare!
 Very discouraging.
 I kept on thinking, as the Server Technology Analyst and only 1 year with the company, I don't want to risk my new job as well as mess around with the servers.
 Is SEP11 ready for primetime, or is it a disaster?
 SEP11 is September 11, hmmm, a 9/11 disaster!
-So we didn't rush to deploy this.
+So we didn't rushed to deploy this.
 Instead, I started working on test servers and clients.
 At the same time, as I'm the only one who's going to deploy and implement this, I need to have a plan, a very safe one.

 I created a project plan, first looking at the existing SSC setup and client configurations.
-As another department will handle the client deployment to about a thousand Windows XPs, I am responsible for deploying SEP11 to all the Windows servers, some of which were installed with SAV 9 deployed via group policy, some were installed manually, some were still on SAV 8 especially the critical servers, and there are a few already on SAV 10.
+As another department will handle the client deployment to more than a thousand Windows XPs, I am responsible for deploying SEP11 to all the Windows servers, some of which were installed with SAV 9 deployed via group policy, some were installed manually, some were still on SAV 8 especially the critical servers, and there are a few already on SAV 10.
 We have 6 sites, but majority of the servers are located here in Winnipeg headquarters, others are in Alaska, Seattle, Montreal and Toronto.
-More than a hundred servers, mostly in VMware, and others are still in physical boxes, especially the critical servers which are also running on Windows 2000!
+More than a hundred servers, mostly in VMware, and others are still in physical boxes, especially the critical servers which are still running on Windows 2000!
 What a challenge, but I don’t like disasters to happen.

-Creating a project plan was easy, coordinating with the different departments is the show-stopper.
+Creating a project plan was not easy, coordinating with the different departments is the show-stopper.
 I have to talk to dba people, network group, applications department, and lastly the end-user support team.
 I also have to consider the production management’s schedule and approval process.
 Project plan is ready by January 2009, and after a series of meetings, testing, and most of the time, waiting, we finally took off around May 2009.
 By that time SEP 11 MR4 is already available, which is kinda stable based on feedback.
 And I already gathered tons of documents, tips, how-to’s, references and issues and read a lot of forums about deploying SEP11.